Combinatorial generation via permutation languages. III. Rectangulations: Introduction

 \section{Introduction}

 Partitioning a geometric shape into smaller shapes is a fundamental theme in discrete and combinatorial geometry.
 In this paper we consider \emph{rectangulations}, i.e., partitions of a rectangle into finitely many interior-disjoint rectangles.
 Such partitions have an abundance of practical applications, which motivates their combinatorial and algorithmic study.
 For example, rectangulations are an appealing way to represent geographic information as a cartogram.
 This is a map where each country is represented as a rectangle, the adjacencies between rectangles correspond to those between countries, and the areas of the rectangles are determined by some geographic variable, such as population size~\cite{MR2331063}.
-If the rectangulation is \emph{area-universal}~\cite{MR2967467}, then such an adjacency-preserving cartogram can be drawn for any assignment of area values to the rectangles.
+If the rectangulation is \emph{area-universal}~\cite{MR2967467} or \emph{aspect-ratio-universal}~\cite{felsner_nathenson_toth_2021}, respectively, then such an adjacency-preserving cartogram can be drawn for any assignment of area values or aspect ratios to the rectangles.
 Another important use of rectangulations is as floorplans in VLSI design and architectural design.
 These problems often involve additional constraints on top of adjacency, such as extra space for wires~\cite{DBLP:conf/dac/Otten82} or proportion limits for the rooms~\cite{mitchell_steadman_liggett_1976}.
-An important notion in this context are \emph{slicing} floorplans~\cite{DBLP:conf/dac/Otten82}, i.e., floorplans that can be subdivided into rectangles by a sequence of vertical or horizontal guillotine cuts.
+An important notion in this context are \emph{slicing} floorplans~\cite{DBLP:conf/dac/Otten82}, also known as \emph{guillotine} floorplans, i.e., floorplans that can be subdivided into their constituent rectangles by a sequence of straight vertical or horizontal cuts.